 He is listed in Who’s Who in the World, Who’s Who in America, and Who’s Who in Religion.

-Elder Nelson has held numerous positions of responsibility in the Church.
+President Nelson has held numerous positions of responsibility in the Church.
 He served as stake president of the Bonneville Stake from 1964 to June, 1971, when he was called as general president of the Sunday School.
 Prior to his call to the Quorum of the Twelve, he was serving as a Regional Representative assigned to the Kearns Utah Region.
 He had previously served as Regional Representative for Brigham Young University.

-Born 9 September 1924, Elder Nelson is the son of Marion C. and Edna Anderson Nelson.
+Born 9 September 1924, President Nelson is the son of Marion C. and Edna Anderson Nelson.
 He and his wife, the former Dantzel White, have ten children.
 Sister Nelson passed away in February 2005.
 In April 2006, he married Wendy L. Watson.